engelsystem/engelsystem/README.md

 -   Views
     -   *Map view* - In the shifts page user/admin can view the shifts in map view where rooms and  shifts according to their timings.
     -   *Normal view*  - when user/admin undo the new style if possible checkbox.
--   Edit shifts
+-   Edit shifts(Admin)
     -   There is a edit image or pencil image on the shifts when we press it admin will be redirected to Edit shifts page where admin can update the information by selecting update shifts option
--   Create new shifts from exisitng shifts
+-   Create new shifts from exisitng shifts(Admin)
-    -   Once admin selects the edit option admin can also create new shifts from exisiting shift data by selecting create new shift option
+    -   Once admin selects the edit option admin can also create new shifts from existing shift data by selecting create new shift option
--   Delete shifts
+-   Delete shifts(Admin)
     -   There is an image of bin .
 Where admin can delete the shifts .
 On pressing the button admin will be redirected to delete shifts page where we need ot confirm before deleting

 ##### Sending message